 I’ll spare you the details, but what was most astonishing in my opinion (above all else), was that even in her utmost weakness, she still reacted to me: opening her eyes slightly to look directly into mine as I cried in front of her; sticking to my finger with the bit of suction she had left.
 It was like she came back to life in my presence, if only for a few moments.
 I was by her side until her last breath and, as difficult as that was, I’m glad to have proven my loyalty to her; while I can say that it was painful for me, I couldn’t begin to imagine what was going through her mind at the time.

-Adi Khen is a 5th-year PhD student in Dr. Jennifer Smith’s lab at the Scripps Institution of Oceanography (SIO), UC San Diego.
+Adi Khen is a fifth-year PhD student in Dr. Jennifer Smith’s lab at Scripps Institution of Oceanography at UC San Diego.
 Click here to view Adi’s personal blog featuring more of her digital art: adlysia.wordpress.com.